sdfarshid/backendcodechallenge/Q-A.md

 I used different methods to debug this mini-project:

-- First, I used the PyCharm debugger with breakpoints to stop and check parts of the code during runtime.
+- I used the PyCharm debugger with breakpoints to stop and check the program during execution.
-- I also added custom logger functions to track and log what happens in the program.
-These logs helped me follow the flow and find problems.
-You can find the logger code in the `utilities` folder.
+- I added a custom logger in the `utilities` folder.
+The logger helps to follow the program flow and catch any errors using `try/catch`.
+- I used different log levels (like info and error) to better understand what happens at each step.
+- For more advanced debugging, I used `docker exec` to enter the container and check running processes, logs, and the database state.
+  For example, I inspected the Postgresql file directly to see if the commits were saved correctly and if there were any duplicate entries.
-- For some parts of the code, I checked the network activity in the browser developer tools to see the API requests and responses.
+- I also used browser network tools (DevTools) to see the API requests and responses and make sure the backend is working correctly.

+These tools helped me find and fix problems more easily.
 These tools helped me understand what the code was doing and fix issues step by step.
 ### 2. Please give a detailed answer on your approach to test this mini-project

-Because the project is small, I used manual testing for most parts.
-I ran the app and checked if the features worked as expected.
+Because the project is small, I mostly used manual testing.
+I ran the app and checked if the main features worked as expected.

-Also, I created some unit tests for important parts, especially when I made many changes.
-I tried to connect smaller parts and then test the whole flow.
+I also created unit tests for important parts of the project, especially when I made many changes.
+I tested small components first and then checked how they worked together as a full flow.

-For example, when I worked on fetching data from GitHub, I first used `httpx` to send a basic request.
-I saw that it was slow, so I decided to use multithreading to make parallel requests.
-This helped the program to not be blocked and work faster.
+For example, when I was working on fetching data from GitHub, I used `httpx` to send a simple request.
+I noticed it was very slow, so I added multithreading to make parallel requests.
+This helped make the process faster and prevented blocking.

+To be sure the requests were running in parallel, I wrote tests for that part too.
+I also monitored the request times using HTTP logs to compare before and after changes.

+Later, I added integration tests to check the full behavior of my services.
+These tests helped me make sure everything works together correctly, from fetching commits to saving and displaying them.

-After that, I tested smaller parts again to make sure everything worked correctly.
-So I used both manual and automated tests in this project.
+So, in this project, I used both manual testing and automated testing (unit and integration).

 ### 3. Imagine this mini-project needs microservices with one single database; how would you draft an architecture?

 I tried to build this project based on Domain-Driven Design (DDD), and my goal was to make it ready for a microservice architecture.
 But because of time limits, I couldn't fully complete the structure.